|

 "Frequent prison visitor?"

-"I used to be a police officer," Vahle said.
-"Captain of
+“I used to be a police officer,” Vahle said.
+“Captain

-smaller than me… hardly an honourable occupation."
+people who are smaller than me… hardly seemed an honourable occupation.”

 "Indeed not.
 But does this mean the Calcadians are not as meek and